The Public Paperfolding History Project

 Giraffe (a design by the author)

-The next part of the book explains the Froebelian occupation of Ausschneiden und Aufkleben (Cutting Out and Mounting), (although without the 'Mounting' element), and without mentioning its origins.
+The next part of the book explains how to make symmetrical designs by cutting a folded sheet of paper in a way similar to the Froebelian occupation of Ausschneiden und Aufkleben (Cutting Out and Mounting), (although without the 'Mounting' element), although there is no mention of this origin.
 In fact the author implies that it is Japanese, the section beginning with the words 'In most Japanese books on this subject ...'

 A Novel Paper Chain